3 Steps to Teaching a Child How to Say Their Name

 When should you start teaching your baby to say their name?

 Every child is different, but you can probably start teaching this at approximately 12 months old.
 Just be sure your little one responds to her name first—this is how you know she is ready!
+The time you spend on each step will vary from child to child, so be patient and stick with it!
+Repetition is key!
+Your child should pick up this skill by 24 months!

 To learn simple and effective strategies to help get your little one talking, check out our Talk on Track (newborn-14 months) and Time to Talk: Toddler Course (15-36 months).
 We’d love to equip you to experience the joy of your little one talking to you!